 - 1. The PGSHA may provide rental housing or housing assistance for a law enforcement officer, if: - (a).
+The officer:

-The officer: - (i) Is employed on a full-time basis by the federal government or a state, county, or other unit of local government, or lawfully recognized tribal government; and - ii) In implementing such full-time employment, is sworn to uphold, and make arrests for, violations of federal, state, county, or tribal law; and - (b).
+(i) Is employed on a full-time basis by the federal government or a state, county, or other unit of local government, or lawfully recognized tribal government; and ii) In implementing such full-time employment, is sworn to uphold, and make arrests for, violations of federal, state, county, or tribal law; and i.
+Notification of Eligibility or Ineligibility

+(b).
 The Executive Director or Assistant Director may designate housing units to be rented to law enforcement officers if the Executive Director or Assistant Director determines that the presence of the law enforcement officer may deter crime.